gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shadertoy.md

 {{{example url="../webgl-shadertoy-solid.html"}}}

+In [the article on how WebGL works](webgl-how-it-works.html) we added more color by providing a color for each vertex.
+In [the article on textures](webgl-3d-textures.html) we added more color by supplying textures and texture coordinates.
 So how do we get something more than a solid color with out any more data?
 WebGL provides a variable called `gl_FragCoord` that is equal to the **pixel** coordinate of the pixel currently being drawn.